Rush (Rush album)

 Rush is the debut studio album by Canadian rock band Rush.
-It was released on March 1, 1974 in Canada by Moon Records, the group's own label, before it was released internationally by Mercury Records later that year.
+It was released on March 18, 1974, in Canada by Moon Records, the group's own label, before it was released internationally by Mercury Records later that year.
 Recorded five years after the band's formation, this first release shows much of the hard rock sound typical of many of the popular rock bands emerging earlier in the decade.
 Rush were fans of such bands as Led Zeppelin, Yes and Cream, and these influences can be heard in most of the songs on the album.

 Original drummer John Rutsey performed all drum parts on the album, but was unable to go on extended tours because of complications with his diabetes and so he retired from the band after the album was released.
-Rutsey contributed to the album's lyrics, but never submitted the work to the other members of the band.
+Rutsey worked on lyrics for the album, but never submitted them to the other members of the band.
 The lyrics were instead entirely composed by vocalist/bassist Geddy Lee and guitarist Alex Lifeson.
-Rutsey was soon replaced by Neil Peart, who remained the band's drummer as well as primary lyricist.
+Rutsey was soon replaced by Neil Peart, who served as both drummer and primary lyricist on all subsequent Rush albums.

 Recording and production

-Originally the recording sessions were produced by Dave Stock at Eastern Sound Studios in Toronto.
+The initial recording sessions were produced by Dave Stock at Eastern Sound Studios in Toronto in two days during the Summer of 1973.
 They were scheduled late at night during the 'dead' time in studios because of the band's low budget and the rates during this period were the cheapest.
-Stock had also worked on the band's debut single (a cover of Buddy Holly's "Not Fade Away", with an original composition, "You Can't Fight It", on the B-side).
-"You Can't Fight It" was to be included on the album but was scrapped.
-Two of the Eastern Sound recordings, "In the Mood" and "Take a Friend" were included on the final album.
+By request of the band's management, Rush included their version of "Not Fade Away", a staple of the band's live-set during that time, for a possible single-release.
+The song was eventually released as Rush's debut single in September 1973, backed with "You Can't Fight It", a song originally planned for inclusion on the album, but that idea was scrapped in favour of new songs.

+From this original recording session, "In the Mood" and "Take A Friend" would be included in the final album.

 However, Rush were unhappy with the quality of the first sessions.
-They moved to Toronto Sound Studios and produced the next sessions themselves while achieving a significant improvement in recording quality.
-They added new overdubs to existing backing tracks of "What You're Doing", "Before and After" and "Working Man".
-The tracks with the most advanced production were recorded entirely at Toronto Sound: "Finding My Way", "Need Some Love" and "Here Again".
-These new songs took the place of recordings from the earlier sessions.
+They moved to Toronto Sound Studios in November 1973 and produced these sessions themselves while achieving a significant improvement in recording quality, with the help of engineer Terry Brown.
+They added new overdubs to existing backing tracks of "What You're Doing", "Before and After" and "Working Man" from the first session.
+In the meantime, the band had written new songs that were recorded entirely at Toronto Sound: "Finding My Way", "Need Some Love" and "Here Again".
+These new songs took the place of songs from the earlier sessions.
 Both studios used 8-channel multitrack recorders, which was quite primitive for 1973, but the group quickly learned to make the best use of the technology that was available.

-In July 2008, Rush discovered an old version of "Working Man" with an alternative guitar solo.
+In July 2008, Rush discovered a version of "Working Man" with an alternative guitar solo.
 They allowed the makers of the popular rhythm game Rock Band to use the master tapes for the song's inclusion.